Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against DLocal, Cognyte, Dutch Bros, and Lumen and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DLocal Ltd (NASDAQ: DLO), Cognyte Software Ltd. (NASDAQ: CGNT), Dutch Bros Inc. (NYSE: BROS), and Lumen Technologies, Inc. (NYSE: LUMN).
+NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DLocal Ltd DLO, Cognyte Software Ltd. CGNT, Dutch Bros Inc. BROS, and Lumen Technologies, Inc. LUMN.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: In connection with the June 2021 IPO